iluha-grig/KNN-mmro/README.md

 There are experiments with KNN algorithm in classification and regression tasks.

-I tried different methods for categorical features like categorical distances, counters and methods for text features like Bag of Words, TF-IDF.
+We tried different methods for categorical features like categorical distances, counters and methods for text features like Bag of Words, TF-IDF.